Gangnam Station Post-it Note protest: Gangnam Station murder case

-The "Gangnam Station Murder Case" (also called the Seocho-dong public toilet murder case) occurred in Seoul on May 17 in 2016.
+The "Gangnam Station Murder Case" (also called the Seocho-dong public toilet murder case) occurred in Seoul on May 17, 2016.
 A 34-year-old man, Seong-min Kim, hid in a gender-neutral restroom for more than an hour inside a karaoke bar near Gangnam station, an expensive area in the city, and stabbed a woman entering a toilet four times with a kitchen knife at around 1 am.
 The surveillance cameras showed that before the incident, there were men going in and coming out of the restroom unharmed.
 Finally when a woman went in, she was attacked by the murderer.
 He was later arrested by the police.

 Judicial proceedings

 On May 22, the police announced the results of the investigation as a motiveless crime by one with a mental illness, not a hate crime.
 On June 1, comprehensive measures against violent and motiveless crimes were announced.
 On July 10, the prosecution too announced that the case was not a hate crime.
-On Oct.
-14th, the Seoul Central District Court sentenced Kim to 30 years in prison, and the judicial procedures were concluded.
+On October 14, the Seoul Central District Court sentenced Kim to 30 years in prison, and the judicial procedures were concluded.